 Hazard mitigation is any action taken to reduce or eliminate risk to natural hazards, such as flood, hurricane, wildfire, and more.
-Mitigation activities can be structural or non-structural and might include improved building codes, infrastructure and building infrastructure and building hardening, outreach and education, land use planning, legislation, and more.
+Mitigation activities can be structural or nonstructural and might include improved building codes, infraotructura infrastructure and building hardening, outreach and education, land use planning, legislation, and more.